Events and Calendar

 Overview of workshop:

-This day offers an opportunity to develop confidence and skills for working with difference and diversity, and a language to describe such work, within a CAT-informed framework.
-The day will be relevant to therapeutic work with people from a range of diverse communities, including refugees, those seeking asylum, and those needing language support through an interpreter.
+This day offered an opportunity to develop confidence and skills for working with difference and diversity, and a language to describe such work, within a CAT-informed framework.
+The day was relevant to therapeutic work with people from a range of diverse communities, including refugees, those seeking asylum, and those needing language support through an interpreter.

-Jessie will draw upon her extensive experience of using and developing cognitive analytic therapy in clinical practice, supervision and training in the UK, India and Qatar.
-Combining presentation and discussion, the day aims to support participants to:
+Jessie drew upon her extensive experience of using and developing cognitive analytic therapy in clinical practice, supervision and training in the UK, India and Qatar.
+Combining presentation and discussion, the day aimed to support participants to:

 ● Explore how ‘race’, culture and language affect the development of self and reciprocal roles at individual and societal levels